 When People Don't Seem Interested In Starting Friendships With You

-One issue I've consistently seen people ask for help on is when others don't seem interested in starting friendships with them.
+One issue I've consistently seen people ask for help with is when others don't seem interested in starting friendships with them.
 Some statements I've heard about the problem are:

-- "I take an interest in other people, but get nothing back in return"
+- "I take an interest in people, but get nothing back in return."

-A closely related problem is when someone is part of a social group, either one they've been in for a while, or which they've recently joined, and feel like their friends are indifferent to them or tend to ignore them.
+A closely related problem is when someone is part of a social group, either one they've been in a while or which they've recently joined, and feel like their friends are indifferent to them or tend to ignore them.
 I go into that issue here:

 You could go about trying to make friends in a better way

 Lonelier people often make mistakes in this area and have inaccurate ideas about how friendships form.

 You never talk to people and expect them to come to you

 Sometimes when people say, "I try to make friends, but no one is interested", they actually mean that they go about their lives, don't talk to anyone, and wait for everyone else to make the first move.
 If no one does this they take it to mean that no one likes them.
 Every so often a friendly person will take all the initiative to get to know you, but you can't really count on it.

 You just greet people and chat to them, but expect them to take it from there